Ghana Minute.

 World Athletics

-World Athletics — international governing body for track and field, which organizes championships and sets competition standards and sanctions.
+World Athletics — international governing body for track and field that organizes championships, sets competition policies, and makes hosting decisions.

 In coverage